Search

 A carburetor is a part responsible for mixing these components in the right amounts so the combustion process can occur.
 While carburetors aren’t used in late-model vehicles, they were used for many years until the introduction of electronically controlled fuel-injection systems.

-Keep reading to learn more about how carburetors work and how they were used to deliver fuel to engines of many vehicles through the years.
+Keep reading to learn more about how carburetors work and how they were used to deliver fuel to the engines of many vehicles through the years.

 How Does a Carburetor Work?